whitworth2323/nftfan/README.md

 Notice in the above example from our app how it dynamically calculates the price in that very moment to acquire the Comm Token.

+* Pay Royalty to the NFT Creators.

-* We handle royalty payments directly to the NFT Creators for each HBAR transaction made through our app when acquiring internal Comm Tokens.
+We handle royalty payments directly to the NFT Creators for each HBAR transaction made through our app when acquiring internal Comm Tokens.

     ```js
     app.get('/payRoyalty', async (req, res) => {